 Pursuing work goals for intrinsic reasons are more satisfied with their jobs, feel they fit into their organizations better, and may perform better.

-Herbergz’s Motivation- Hygiene Theory (1959)
+Herbergz’s Motivation- Hygiene Theory (1959 when citing such old models you will want to have a newer citation of them eg (Herzberg, 1959; Smerek & Peterson, 2007. )

-0 dissatisfaction job – managers should notice when employees are neither satisfied, nor dissatisfied.
+0 dissatisfaction job – managers should notice when employees are neither satisfied, nor dissatisfied.(ref? surname, year)

-Note that it is not tailored to specific persons, takes into consideration only average.
+Note that it is not tailored to specific persons, takes into consideration only average. (reference please? (surname, year)

 Also based on the assumption that happy & satisfied workers produce more.

-Job Enrichment & Enlargement are two very important aspects that contribute towards the employee’s satisfaction
+Job Enrichment & Enlargement are two very important aspects that contribute towards the employee’s satisfaction are you looking at Hackman and Oldham on this?
+They are very old.
+Try looking at job creep which is in the same area and a newer concept

 Give more control over what work they are doing